Particular/docs.particular.net/samples/servicecontrol/adapter-running-project.include.md

 ## Running the project

  1. Start the projects: Adapter, Sales and Shipping (right-click on the project, select the `Debug > Start new instance` option).
-Make sure adapter starts first because on start-up it creates a queue that is used for heartbeats.
+Ensure the adapter starts first because on start-up it creates a queue that is used for heartbeats.
- 1. Open ServicePulse (by default it's available at http://localhost:9090/#/dashboard) and select the Endpoints Overview.
-The Shipping endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed
+ 1. Open ServicePulse (by default it's available at `http://localhost:9090/#/dashboard`) and select the Endpoints Overview.
+The Shipping endpoint should be visible in the Active Endpoints tab as it has the Heartbeats plugin installed.
  1. Go to the Sales console and press `o` to create an order.
  1. Notice the Shipping endpoint receives the `OrderAccepted` event from Sales and publishes `OrderShipped` event.
  1. Notice the Sales endpoint logs that it processed the `OrderShipped` event.
  1. Go to the Sales console and press `f` to simulate message processing failure.
  1. Press `o` to create another order.
-Notice the `OrderShipped` event fails processing in Sales and is moved to the error queue
+Notice the `OrderShipped` event fails processing in Sales and is moved to the error queue.
  1. Press `f` again to disable message processing failure simulation in Sales.
  1. Go to the Shipping console and press `f` to simulate message processing failure.
  1. Go back to Sales and press `o` to create yet another order.
 Notice the `OrderAccepted` event fails in Shipping and is moved to the error queue.